jillesvangurp/kt-search/README.md

 Additionally, I also maintain a few other search related projects that you might find interesting.

 - [Rankquest Studio](https://rankquest.jillesvangurp.com) - A user friendly tool that requires no installation process that helps you build and run test cases to measure search relevance for your search products.
-Rankquest Studio of course uses kt-search but it is also able to talk directly to your API and is designed to work with any kind of search api or product that is able to return lists of results.
+Rankquest Studio of course uses kt-search but it is also able to talk directly to your search API and is designed to work with any kind of search api or product that is able to return lists of results.
-- [querylight](https://github.com/jillesvangurp/querylight) - Sometimes Elasticsearch is just overkill.
-Query light is a tiny in memory search engine that you can embed in your kotlin browser, server, or mobile applications.
+- [querylight](https://github.com/jillesvangurp/querylight) - Sometimes Elasticsearch/Opensearch is just overkill.
+Query light is a tiny but capable in memory search engine that you can embed in your kotlin browser, server, or mobile applications.
 We use it at FORMATION to support e.g. in app icon search.
 Querylight comes with its own analyzers and query language.

 ## Setting up a development environment